 Punctuality is critical to an environment of learning.
 Any student who arrives to school after 8:00 am must report first to the attendance office to receive an attendance entrance slip before heading to class.
 An accumulation of more than three (3) tardies during any semester will result in a detention.
 Lateness that extends past fifteen minutes into any class period results in the student being marked absent for that period.
-After the first period of the day, every third (3rd) tardy to any class within a semester results in an after-school detention.
+Every subsequent tardy should result in an additional detention.